 Regardless of whether you have been injured in a car accident or car crash, you’re entitled to compensation if the other person was at fault.

-What Should You Do Immediately After a Car Accident?
+What Should You Do Immediately After an Orange County Car Accident?

 We all hope we won’t get into a car accident, but the odds are that we will at some point.
-Therefore, you mine as well be prepared just in case.
+Therefore, you might as well be prepared just in case.
 This is a checklist you should read, printout, and then secure somewhere in your car.
 You can refer back to it if, god forbid, you ever do get hit by a car.

 Stay at the Scene of the Accident